 One only has to look towards the demise of once-loved retail stores and restaurant chains to evidence consumers voting with their feet as they seek better value for time elsewhere.

-And there are growing signs that the major retailers are starting to turn their attention to offer differentiation, seeking out and supporting brands with the potential to make them destination stores for consumers and specific demographics within them.
+As already mentioned, the major retailers are starting to turn their attention to offer differentiation, seeking out and supporting brands with the potential to make them destination stores for consumers and specific demographics within them.

 The increase in vegan brands and the size of their ranging within chilled in particular is an example of this – as is the growth in gluten free products now on sale.
+But there are opportunities for vegetarian foods too as food service menus increasingly favour vegan dishes over their vegetarian counterparts.

 Non-dairy is another growth opportunity, not just attracting vegans but also a broader demographic who are becoming more health focused with a realisation of we are what we eat.